abaez/ansible-role-user/README.md

 You **need** the `.pub` key value, listed in *Role Variables* above, to gain access to the user.

-The container also needs the `defaults/main.yml` variables of **super** and **main** changed as detailed on the description and *role variables*.
+The container also needs the `defaults/main.yml` variables of **user** changed as detailed on the description and *role variables*.
 Other than that, nothing else needs to be appended to be changed to run the role.

 ``` yaml
 - hosts: servers